It’s vitally important that you know the very best foods to eat for great health. Why?

-When you eat for health, you strengthen your immunity, stamina and endurance, lose weight, reduce stress and prevent painful diseases like cancer, heart disease, diabetes, arthritis and Alzheimer’s disease.
+When you eat for great health, you can boost your immunity, stamina and endurance, lose weight, reduce stress and even prevent painful diseases like diabetes, cancer, heart disease, arthritis and Alzheimer’s.

 And, what’s more, choosing the best foods to eat for great health can even lower your bad (LDL) cholesterol better than taking statin drugs.